Housing

 - Safety

-- The Council’s obligations
+- The council’s obligations

 - Tenant’s rights

-- Improvements/ compensation for improvements
+- Improvements and compensation for improvements

-- Right to repair/
+- Right to repair

 - Right to exchange